 Bernard Murphy is Head Conservator for Trefler’s Furniture Restoration Department, where he specializes in structural and cosmetic repairs, as well as designing and fabricating custom furniture, art displays and frames.

-Bernard joined Trefler’s nearly five years ago, prior to which he spent two decades as a high-end art framer.
+Bernard joined Trefler’s in 2016, prior to which he spent two decades as a high-end art framer.
 In his words, “For me, the transition to restoration came from a desire to use these skills on a full-time basis.”
 His woodworking and hand-finishing skills allows him to engineer tailored solutions for framing, art displays, and modification of furniture.

 Bernard has been working with wood since age seven, through personal and professional exploration of the material, he has developed an impressive breadth of knowledge, skill and craftsmanship that is apparent in each project he approaches.